GSA/search-gov-website/_admin-center/display/brand.md

 You can make the search results page match the design of your website.

-There are dozens of fields, so you may need to consult your style guide or ask with your design team for help.
+There are dozens of fields, so you may need to consult your style guide or ask your design team for help.

 ## Font and colors